AndrewDzzz/Awesome-LLMAgent4Cyberattack/README.md

 This repository aims to organize existing research on LLM agents for cyber attacks, with a focus on the following research questions:

+**Note:** In this repo, we only talk about using LLM to attack web and human.

 ## LLM Agent Assisted Attack